JPS-GER/ComfyUI_JPS-Nodes/README.md

-# JPS ComfyUI Custom Nodes
+# JPS Custom Nodes for ComfyUI

 These nodes were originally made for use in JPS ComfyUI Workflows.